TrueBlocks/trueblocks-core/src/other/python-ext/README.md

 ### Install

-QuickBlocks must be built with -fPIC
+QBlocks must be built with -fPIC
 Change the src/CMakeLists.txt
 starting line 46: